pablovin/ChefsHatGYM/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Chef's Hat Competition documentation!
+Welcome to Chef's Hat Environment documentation!
 ================================================

+This project aimns at providing a multi-agent competitive card game for training and evaluating different learning agents.
+The Chef's Hat Environment provides a simple and easy to use API, based on the OpenAI GYM interface, for implementing, embedding, deploying and evaluating reinforcemenr learning agents.

 .. toctree::
    :maxdepth: 1